SummerSigh/TheVrMLEyeToolbox/README.md

 **Make sure you are using NON-focused emitters and at around 5 mA total power**

-Try visually checking with an IR camera to see if the the brightness is correct. **If you feel any sensation around your while wearing a DIY eye tracker, DO NOT ATTEMPT TO USE THE TRACKER UNTIL YOU HAVE LOWERED THE AMOUNT OF LIGHT COMING FROM THE EMMITERS**
+Try visually checking with an IR camera to see if the the brightness is correct. **If you feel any sensation around your while wearing a DIY eye tracker, DO NOT ATTEMPT TO USE THE TRACKER UNTIL YOU HAVE LOWERED THE AMOUNT OF LIGHT COMING FROM THE EMMITERS.** Continue process until no heat, tingling, or the sesnation of a bright light is no longer present.

 https://www.ncbi.nlm.nih.gov/labs/pmc/articles/PMC3116568/